svmiller/svmiller.github.io/_posts/2016-05-06-everybody-writes-academic.md

 > "The road to hell is paved with adverbs." - Stephen King

 Adverbs don't make the writer sound smart.
-Adverbs just get in the way of the point the student should be communicating.
+Adverbs just get in the way of the point the writer should be communicating.

 Handley recommends to ditch all adverbs unless they adjust the meaning of the verb or adjective they modify.
 I recommend going one step further.
 Eliminate adverbs altogether.
 Find a better adjective or verb instead and get from A to B in as few words as possible.